When Windows Update Fails, This Is How You Fix It

 Type the following command:

 When the file is gone, you should be able to boot into Windows.
 Microsoft Support says this is only a temporary fix and they explain how to remove a registry key for a permanent solution.
-Please see the mitigations for known issue 3 for details.
 After removing the offending updates (see below), you can restore the registry file, the support page explains how this is done.

 I Can’t Boot Into Windows Anymore